Introduction to AI & Automation

 - How to improve customer journeys

 Artificial Intelligence (AI), along with other advancements in data analytics, has been changing how supply chains are managed nowadays.
-In a recent McKinsey survey, 63% of executives surveyed reported revenue increases and 44% reported cost savings from AI adoption in the business units.
+Many executives have reported revenue increases and cost savings from AI adoption in business units.
 As many businesses are at the turning point of adopting AI in their supply chains, it is critical to study successful applications and key challenges.
 It is also helpful for business leaders to understand the people factor and risks associated with the transformation.

 - AI applications in supply chain functions (procurement, planning, warehousing, logistics, etc.)